-Snapchat is often seen as a social platform that caters to teens, but as its audience has grown, brands have taken notice and are taking advantage of the video marketing opportunities available on the social network.
+As Snapchat’s audience has grown, brands have taken notice and are now taking advantage of the video marketing opportunities available on the platform.

-The ephemeral sharing app’s user base still skews younger than most social networks: 71% of users on the platform are under 34.
-And its younger audience is particularly open to engaging with video content shared by brands, especially if businesses post video Snaps that are relevant to the audience and fit in with popular Snapchat content styles.
+Although all of their users are there for video content, Snapchat’s younger audience is particularly open to engaging with video content shared by brands.
+Especially if businesses post video Snaps that are relevant to the audience and fit in with popular Snapchat video content styles.

-Your business can grow its audience and connect directly with customers by creating a video strategy for Snapchat.
+Your business can grow its audience and connect directly with customers by creating a Snapchat marketing strategy.
 This guide will walk you through everything you need to know to get started marketing your brand on Snapchat.

 - 1.3You’ll Reach Users That Engage with Brands